 Back then, the Singapore River was a busy waterway that helped the city earn its place as the world’s third largest port today.

-The cruise takes you past the different quays (Clarke Quay, Boat Quay and Marina Bay) which are lined with shops and restaurants, and is the ideal place for a leisurely stroll.
+The cruise takes you past the different quays (Clarke Quay, Boat Quay and Marina Bay), which are lined with shops and restaurants, and are ideal places for a leisurely stroll.

 Now it’s time to head inland for the next leg of our tour.
 Upon your disembarkation point, walk to Cross Street and then head to Chinatown.